 An attack by a Danish invasion fleet led by Sweyn Estrithson of Denmark was fought off by a garrison stationed at a castle at Sandwich.
 Sandwich was an important port on the south coast.
 The location has now been found and the site is being investigated.

-From the Chronicles of Meaux Abbey came the report saying 'In the tenth year of Henry II, about the first hour there appeared in the sky three circles and two suns; and a dragon of immense size was seen in St. Osyth (Osey Island, co.
+From the Chronicles of Meaux Abbey came the report saying 'In the tenth year of Henry II, about the first hour there appeared in the sky three circles and two suns and a dragon of immense size was seen in St. Osyth (Osey Island, co.
 Essex), sailing the air so close to the earth that divers houses were burnt by the heat.'
 Is this a report of an airburst meteor?
 An airburst meteor is a meteor that explodes in the air before it reaches the ground and doesn't create an impact crator.
 A more recent example of an airburst meteor occurred in Russia at a place called Tunguska.
 This event, known and the great Siberian explosion, happened in 1908 and resulted in the felling of millions of trees.

 Earth tremors damaged the Cathedral at Lincoln beyond repair.
 The earthquake must have been very powerful as it was said that it was felt throughout the country.
 Only the West front survived in good shape and rest of the building had to be demolished.

-From the Chronicles of Meaux Abbey came the report saying 'In the twenty-third year of Henry, the body of Arthur some time king of the Britons were found at Glastonbury, between two stone pyramids formerly erected in the sacred cemetery.
-Hidden by a hollow oak, lay about fifteen feet deep in the ground.
+From the Chronicles of Meaux Abbey came the report saying 'In the twenty-third year of Henry, the body of Arthur some time king of the Britons was found at Glastonbury, between two stone pyramids formerly erected in the sacred cemetery.
+Hidden by a hollow oak, lying about fifteen feet deep in the ground.
 Some confusion with this date as I've also seen the date 1178 from Meaux Abbey chronicles.

 King John died at Newark from excessive eating and drinking.
 Protestant historians of the 16th century wrote that he was poisoned by a monk at Swineshead in Lincolnshire.
 The monk received orders from the Pope to kill King John and took a small amount of poisoned wine himself to reassure the King and also died.
 But had King John become the Pope's ally before his death?